 Build a simple, interactive, historical timeline with HTML, CSS, and jQuery.
 The benefits of this timeline script are that it's (1) simple, (2) able to handle nearly any form of content (including images, video, audio), (3) printer friendly, and highly customizable with just CSS and HTML.

 The "Future" theme demo shows some of the possibilities of using your own custom CSS.

 The original demo features two working examples, which show several key features including expand/collapse, autostart/autoload, and multiple timelines per page.

 Get the latest version, as well as full usage instructions, from my Timeliner GitHub repo.
 Fork away.

 A timeline with only one major marker and two events would look like this:

-Timeliner by Tarek Anandan is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Timeliner by Tarek Anandan, version 2.x+, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Timeliner.js, version 1.x, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.blog comments powered by Disqus